Pork Tenderloin and Sweet Potato Sheet Pan Dinner

 Ingredients

-- 2 pork tenderloins, approx. 1 lb. each
+- 2 pork tenderloins approx. 1 pound each

 Instructions

-- Preheat oven to 400 degrees F. In a large bowl, combine brown sugar and spices; reserve 2 tablespoons.
-Add sweet potatoes, onions and melted butter to bowl; toss well to coat, then spread over a large foil-lined or parchment-lined rimmed sheet pan that has been sprayed with non-stick cooking spray; roast for 10 minutes.
+- Spread the seasoned vegetables out evenly over a large foil-lined or parchment-lined rimmed sheet pan that has been sprayed with non-stick cooking spray; roast the vegetables for 10 minutes.

-- Meanwhile, rub pork tenderloins with the reserved seasoning mixture.
-Push sweet potatoes and onions to the sides of the sheet pan, placing the pork tenderloins in the center.
+- Push sweet potatoes and onions to the sides of the sheet pan, then place the seasoned pork tenderloins into the center of the sheet pan, leaving some space between them.

-- Roast tenderloin for 20-22 minutes or until pork is 140-145 degrees F at center when tested with an instant-read meat thermometer, and sweet potatoes are fork-tender.
+- Roast the tenderloins and vegetables for 20-22 minutes or until pork is 140-145 degrees F at center when tested with an instant-read meat thermometer probe, and sweet potatoes are tender when pierced with a fork.

 Notes